AndroidSteve/Rubik-Cube-Wizard/Rubik Solver/README.txt

 To Do:

-  o  Introduce functional coloring to Pilot cube. o  Determine actual tile colors after all 54 tiles have been observed for better robustness. o  Merge the two separate OpenGL renders into one.
+  o  Refactor and clean up state machines. o  Migrate from JME to android.opengl o  Introduce functional coloring to Pilot cube. o  Determine actual tile colors after all 54 tiles have been observed for better robustness. o  Merge the two separate OpenGL renders into one.